-We have incurred operating losses since our inception and, as of June 30, 2019, had an accumulated deficit of \$242.7 million and a net working capital (current assets less current liabilities) deficit of \$6.3 million.
-We anticipate that we will continue to incur operating losses for at least the next several years.
-Our recurring operating losses, negative cash flows from operations and stockholders' deficit raise substantial doubt about our ability to continue as a going concern.
-We have no current source of revenues to sustain our present activities.
-Accordingly, our ability to continue as a going concern will require us to obtain additional financing to fund our operations.
+We had negative operating cash flows since our inception and, as of September 30, 2019, had an accumulated deficit of \$239.7 million and a net working capital (current assets less current liabilities) deficit of \$1.7 million.
+We anticipate that we will continue to incur negative operating flows for at least the next several years.
+Our recurring negative cash flows from operations, stockholders' deficit and net working capital deficit raise substantial doubt about our ability to continue as a going concern.
+We expect that our only source of revenues will be through payments arising from our license agreements with KVK and Commave, and/or through any other future arrangements related to one of our other product candidates.
+Accordingly, our ability to continue as a going concern may require us to obtain additional financing to fund our operations.
 The perception of our inability to continue as a going concern may make it more difficult for us to obtain financing for the continuation of our operations and could result in the loss of confidence by investors, suppliers and employees.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 To the extent that we raise additional capital through the sale of equity or debt, the terms of these securities may restrict our ability to operate.
 If we raise additional funds through collaborations, strategic alliances or marketing, distribution or licensing arrangements with third parties, we may be required to relinquish valuable rights.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or altogether cease our research and development programs or future commercialization efforts.